filakhtov/gentoo-use-docs/sys-devel/binutils.md

 It is safe to disable this flag.

 ### multitarget
 Pass the `--enable-targets=all` and `--enable-64-bit-bfd` options to the configure script.
-Provide a 64-bit support on hosts with narrower word sizes and enable all supported targets (not only natively supported targets) for cross-compiling.
+Provide a 64-bit computing support (also on hosts with narrower word sizes) and enable all supported targets (not only natively supported targets) for cross-compiling.

 This flag can safely be disabled unless there is a need for cross-compiling.